Buying property in Japan as an American: 2026 comprehensive guide

 - Yields average 4.5% gross, with pockets above 5% in outer wards.

-- Naniwasuji Line is scheduled for spring 2031, improving airport–Umeda–Namba links and tenant catchments.
+- Naniwasuji Line is scheduled for spring 2031, improving the airport–Umeda–Namba links and tenant catchments.

-- Large-scale projects, strong rental demand near Osaka/Umeda; family-friendly amenities for an American relocation.
+- Large-scale projects and strong rental demand near Osaka and Umeda make the city practical for an American relocation.

-Minpaku is possible but regulated – stick to long-term leases near Umeda, Honmachi, or Nakanoshima if you want fewer compliance frictions as an American buyer.
+Minpaku is possible but regulated – stick to long-term leases near Umeda, Honmachi, or Nakanoshima for fewer compliance frictions as an American buyer.

 Fukuoka

 Investors like the math: 4.2% gross yields on average, with small units often near 5%–6%.
 Note the 2024 18% drop in new-condo sales as costs rose – price discipline helps.
-Day-to-day, it’s compact, well-connected, and easier to manage remotely than Tokyo.
+Day-to-day, Fukuoka is compact, well-connected, and easier to manage remotely than Tokyo.

 Kyoto